Crystal was diagnosed with cancer on the 20 December 2015.

-After suffering with knee pain for 12 months and visiting the doctor many times in that year, it was decided that Crystal had growing pains, on the 19th of December 2015 Crystals pain had increased and the pain was travelling to her abdomen area.
+After suffering with knee pain for 12 months and visiting the doctor many times in that year, it was decided that Crystal had growing pains.
+On the 19th of December 2015 Crystal's pain had increased and the pain was travelling to her abdomen.

-On arrival at the hospital the medical team thought that it was ovarian cysts and nothing to be to concerned about, this was 7pm and by midnight we were told that Crystal has cancer and will be transported to the Royal Children’s Hospital.
+On arrival at the hospital the medical team thought that it was ovarian cysts and nothing to be too concerned about, this was 7pm.
+By midnight we were told that Crystal had cancer and would be transported to the Royal Children’s Hospital.

-There our journey began, on the 11th of January 2016 crystal underwent an enormous complex operation, she had a 16cm tumour removed from her abdomen and her lower spine.
+There our journey began, on the 11th of January 2016, as Crystal underwent an enormous complex operation.
+She had a 16cm tumour removed from her abdomen and her lower spine.

-The operation took 18 hours and a very long road to recovery, initially before surgery the oncology team thought that it was a very low-grade malignant tumour.
+The operation took 18 hours followed by a very long road to recovery.
+Initially before surgery the oncology team thought that it was a very low-grade malignant tumour.

-Once the tumour was removed they did some biopsies of the tumour and we were told that Crystals tumour had been ramped up and we were now dealing with a very high grade Aggressive cancer known as a ( malignant peripheral nerve sheath tumour) predominately an adult cancer and not seen to often in children, our doctor informed us that it was very rare possibly 1 in 1 million people .
+Once the tumour was removed further biopsies were undertaken.
+We were then told that Crystal's tumour had been ramped up and we were now dealing with a very high grade aggressive cancer known as a malignant Peripheral Nerve Sheath Tumour.

 2018 had many ups and downs and Crystal was becoming weaker and fatigue was ever increasing, her tumour was growing rapidly.

-Crystal spent many, many weeks in hospital and her major life goal was to get to her year 12 graduation in November of 2018.
-She sure made it and had a wonderful night, she was so proud and looked so beautiful , we were absolutely proud of her but also heartbroken that Crystal was not going on to have the future that all the other young people were about to embark on.
+Crystal spent many, many weeks in hospital and her major life goal was to achieve her Year 12 graduation in November of 2018.
+She sure made it and had a wonderful night, she was so proud and looked so beautiful.
+We were also very proud of her but also heartbroken that Crystal was not going on to have the future that the other young people were about to embark on.

 It has been the most devastating experience and the loss of a beautiful vivacious young girl is just not right.

-This foundation was a dream that I promised Crystal I would fulfill in her memory; Crystal was excited about it.
+This foundation was a dream that I promised Crystal I would fulfil in her memory.
+Crystal was excited about it.